En-Query/EncryptedQuery/doc/Drop-In-Encryption-README.md

         Returns a description of this CryptoScheme

-    ColumnProcessor makeColumnProcessor(QueryInfo queryInfo, Map<Integer, CipherText> queryElements)
+    byte[] loadQuery(QueryInfo queryInfo, Map<Integer, CipherText> queryElements)

-        This function is called by the responder to return a ColumnProcessor object used to compute CipherText values for the response.
+        Initializes the Crypto subsystem with a Query to be executed.
+This should be used by Responder as part of running a query.
+The query data is used by one more more Column Processors returned by `makeColumnProcessor`.
+The content of the returned handle is implementation dependent, and should be considered opaque, and not modified in any form.

+	void unloadQuery(byte[] handle);

+		Destroy previously initialized query (see `loadQuery`) given its handle.
+Any resources allocated by `loadQuery` call will be dellocated by this call.
+Any running processes associated to this query will be interrupted (best effort).
+	 	The handle becomes invalid and can't be used any longer.

+    ColumnProcessor makeColumnProcessor(byte[] handle);

+    	Initializes and return a new instance of ColumnProcessor.

     KeyPair generateKeyPair()

         Returns a KeyPair object containing a freshly generated pair